App package updates

 Updates are performed within the same package family

-The package family is comprised of the Package Name and Publisher.
+The package family name is comprised of the Package Name and Publisher.
 To be able to update, the new package metadata will need to be the same as the previously installed package.
+The following is an example of a package family name:

 App updates must increment to a higher version